Easy Treesie’s mission to plant one million trees

 A challenge for this Halloween

-Orla Farrell (the inspiring leader of the Easy Treesie Project) and More Trees Now are issuing an exciting challenge to all the children across the British Isles: plant a tree!
-With nearly 12.5 million children in the British Isles, this simple act could result in planting an incredible 12.5 million trees!
+Orla Farrell (the inspiring leader of the Easy Treesie Project) and More Trees Now are issuing an exciting challenge to all the children across the UK and Ireland: plant a tree!
+With nearly 12.5 million children in the UK and Ireland, this simple act could result in planting an incredible 12.5 million trees!
 And imagine if each child planted two trees… or three trees… I’m sure you can catch my drift.
 The possibilities are endless when it comes to restoring and enriching our landscapes with native trees.

 For those unsure where to start, take a look at our ‘It’s a kind of magic’ poster which has all the information you need.
 If you can’t find elders, don’t worry – willow or poplar are excellent alternatives.
 All three of these tree species are native to the British Isles and play a crucial role in supporting local biodiversity and improving the environment.
 With this simple yet powerful action, children have the opportunity to leave a lasting legacy for future generations and make a real difference in the fight against climate change.